 And some of the reasons for this may be found in the radical changes taking place in the retail and grocery business, the company’s main customers.
-As they struggle with competition from digital technology-based competitors and the internet, so their own customers are being seduced by online suppliers whose abilities to offer low prices is undoubtedly assisted by their not having to pay rents, and in effectively avoiding paying taxes to local governments.
+As they struggle with competition from digital technology-based competitors and the internet, so their own customers are being seduced by online suppliers whose ability to offer low prices is undoubtedly assisted by their not having to pay rents, and effectively avoiding paying taxes to local governments.

 More seriously perhaps, were investors to pay more attention to the long-term, structural issues in core Unilever markets, their enthusiasm for paying such a high premium for an environmentally-friendly company might dim.

 How well has Unilever been able to generate cash – a vital factor in supporting and justifying a relatively high share price?
 The record is not all that convincing as can be seen in figure 3.
 With the one off exception of 2016, cash generation has been relatively weak.
 This is attributable to falls in operational cash flows (cash in) combined with continued high investment (cash out), and dividend payments (cash out).
 So here too, shifts in the underlying position of the company in some of its core markets is making itself felt more widely.